DiODeProject/MuMoT/README.md

 ### Path
 Given subfolders are used for demo and for test notebooks, the `PYTHONPATH` environment variable needs to be set appropriately, *e.g.* `export PYTHONPATH=$PYTHONPATH:<your MuMoT repository directoty` (Mac).
 Ideally, add this somewhere where it will be set during every session, *e.g.* in your `.bashrc` file

-### Creating a conda environment for MuMoT named "MumotEnv" (this name is specified in environment.yml):
+### Creating a conda environment for MuMoT named "MumotEnv" (this name is specified in environment.yml)

-#### The following has been tested on macOS Sierra Version 10.12.6 and Ubuntu 16.04 (Windows test to follow):
+#### The following has been tested on macOS Sierra Version 10.12.6 and Ubuntu 16.04 (Windows test to follow)

 * upgrade to at least conda 4.4
 * get the environment.yml file from the MuMoT repository, go to the folder containing the environment.yml file and type in terminal: `conda env create -f environment.yml`